Erotemic/ubelt/README.rst

    easier access to them, thus they are included in ``ubelt``.

 -  Extra batteries - Python's standard library is "batteries included" and provides great APIs for a variety of tasks.
-UBelt both extends these batteries and provides simplified interfaces to others.
+Ubelt both extends these batteries and provides simplified interfaces to others.

 -  Copy paste - It is often not desirable to add extra dependencies to